 Wondering why your Mac’s battery is dying so quickly?
 You might want to check if you’ve left the iTunes Music Store open.
 It turns out that Apple’s store eats up quite a bit of CPU power doing little more than rotating a few graphics.

 Blogger Kirk McElhearn pointed out the problem in a blog post, saying he noticed opening the iTunes Music Store consistently led to iTunes taking up way too much CPU power.
-And the problem isn’t iTunes itself — shifting to anything but the Music Store reduces CPU usage almost instantly.
+And the problem isn’t

 “It’s easy to pick on iTunes, but this is pretty egregious,” longtime John Gruber wrote for Daring Fireball.